patwong92/wong-patrick-IS24-full-stack-competition-req97073/README.md

 1. To confirm if you have docker compose installed in your terminal, run `docker-compose -v`.
 You should be able to see its version number.
 If that is not the case, please install [Docker](https://www.docker.com/), which includes Docker Compose.
 2. On the directory that contains the docker-compose.yml file, type the command `docker-compose build --pull`
-3. This will build the images for the server and the client.
+3. This will build the containers for the server and the client.
 Once built, you do not need to run the build command anymore.
 4. Type `docker-compose up -d` to start the server and client containers
 5. To stop the application, type `docker-compose stop`
 6. If you want to stop and remove the client and server containers, run `docker-compose down`